joostkremers/writeroom-mode/README.md

-Note that if you normally run Emacs with scroll and/or tool bar disabled, you'll need to unset the options for disabling them in `writeroom-mode`, otherwise they'll be turned on when you disable `writeroom-mode`.
+Note that if you normally run Emacs with scroll and/or tool bar disabled, you'll need to unset the options for disabling them in `writeroom-mode`, otherwise they'll be turned on when you exit `writeroom-mode`.

+It is possible to activate `writeroom-mode` in more than one buffer.
+The global effects are of course activated only once and they remain active until `writeroom-mode` is deactivated in *all* buffers.

 The option `writeroom-global-functions` can be used to add additional global effects.
 Just write a function for enabling and disabling the